hashicorp/consul/website/source/docs/connect/ca.html.md

 ```

 This is the default Connect CA configuration if nothing is explicitly set when
-Connect is enabled - the PrivateKey and RootCert fields are both empty, and have been
+Connect is enabled - the PrivateKey and RootCert fields have not been set, so those have
-generated (as seen above).
+been generated (as seen above in the roots list).

 There are two ways to have the Consul CA use a custom private key and root certificate:
 either through the `ca_config` section of the [Agent configuration]